thingsboard/thingsboard.github.io/_includes/docs/edge/architecture.md

 ## Rule Engine Component

 The ThingsBoard Edge rule engine is responsible for processing incoming messages according to user-defined logic and flow.
 The rule engine leverages an Actor System to create actors for primary entities, such as rule chains and rule nodes.
-You can learn more about the edge rule engine in the corresponding [documentation page](/docs/{{docsPrefix}}rule-engine/general/).
+The architecture of the ThingsBoard Edge engine mirrors that of the Server rule engine, though the configuration differs slightly - Edge utilizes rule chain templates in place of standard rule chains.
+For more detailed information on Edge rule chain templates, please refer to the [documentation page](/docs/{{docsPrefix}}rule-engine/rule-chain-templates/).

 ## Core Services